nawrockie/infernal_gpipe_tests_ssu_lsu/00README.txt

 The three prediction methods differ significantly in the assignment of 5' and 3' boundaries for SSU and LSU.
-It's difficult to know which is correct.
+It's difficult to know which is correct in each individual case and more commonly correct overall.
 I want to try to collect a 'gold standard' dataset with trusted sequence boundaries for 16S and 23S in archaeal and bacterial genomes and see which prediction method most closely agrees with this 'gold standard'

 From my Ph.D. thesis work, I found that the Comparative RNA Website (CRW) (http://www.rna.icmb.utexas.edu/) has very reliable data on 16S